Madhurithotakua/Nov_task/README.md

 ## Introduction:

 Step into the heart of cricketing history with our tribute to the ICC Men's Cricket World Cup held in 2011.
-Celebrating the exhilarating journey of triumph and passion, this website encapsulates the epic tournament where India emerged victorious, capturing hearts with iconic moments like Dhoni's historic six at Wankhede Stadium.
-Explore the glory of India's second World Cup win, relive the heroic performances of legends like Tendulkar and Dhoni, and delve into the behind-the-scenes magic that made this event an unforgettable chapter in cricket history by using the React components.
+Celebrating the exhilarating journey of triumph and passion, this React-powered website magnificently encapsulates the epic tournament where India emerged victorious, captivating enthusiasts with iconic moments like Dhoni's historic six at Wankhede Stadium.
+Crafted meticulously using React components, this amazing website invites you to explore the glory of India's second World Cup win, providing an immersive and dynamic experience.
+Relive the heroics of legends like Tendulkar and Dhoni, and delve into the behind-the-scenes magic that rendered this event an indelible chapter in cricket history.
+Immerse yourself in an interactive journey that brings the splendor of cricket's pinnacle event alive on your screen, all powered by the versatility and agility of React technology.

 ## Problem Statement: